 3.1 Mean berry weight.

 This measurement is taken at the site level and so there is one measurement available per site/year.
-Notice that this value is replicated multiple times (once for each stem in the data base) so some care is needed to extract only a single value per site/year.
+Notice that this value is replicated multiple times in the database for each individual stem, These are NOT real replicated readings but only an artifact of the database so some care is needed to extract only a single value per individual stem on a site/year..

 A simple linear regression can be used to look for changes over time using the model